jp-gouin/helm-openldap/README.md

 And the rest of your custom file will be skipped.

 All internal configuration like `cn=config` , `cn=module{0},cn=config` should be avoided as well.

+## Changelog/Updating

+### To 3.0.0

+This major update of the chart enable new feature for the deployment such as :
+- supporting initcontainer
+- supporting sidecar
+- use global parameters to ease the configuration of the app
+- out of the box integration with phpldapadmin and self-service password in a secure way